BharathxD/System-Design/Real World Systems/Design a Social Media Network/README.md

 ## The Hastag Service

+Let's create a hashtag service

+### Requirements

-- Millions of hashtags
-- Assume there is a service that notifies us where it generates “top” photos for a hashtag
+Millions of hashtags exist, and let's assume there's a service that notifies us of where it generates 'top' photos for a hashtag.

 ### Brainstorm